mufpga/microfpga.github.io/README.md

 # MicroFPGA documentation

 MicroFPGA is an FPGA-based platform for the electronic control of microscopes.
-It aims at using affordable FPGA to generate or read signals from a variety of devices, including cameras, lasers, servomotors, filter-wheels, etc. It can be controlled via [Micro-Manager](https://micro-manager.org/), or its Java, Python and LabView communication libraries.
+It aims at using affordable FPGA to generate or read signals from a variety of devices, including cameras, lasers, servomotors, filter-wheels, etc. It can be controlled via [Micro-Manager](https://micro-manager.org/), or its Java, Python and LabView communication libraries, and comes with optional complementary [electronics](https://github.com/mufpga/MicroFPGA-electronics).

 ### Content